SimaoFelgueiras/LearningCompose/README.md

 * Do we need fragments?
 Nope
 * Where to place the view model?
-* Does the viewModel go as function parameter as a composable? https://github.com/Spikeysanju/JetQuotes/blob/master/app/src/main/java/www/spikeysanju/jetquotes/view/details/DetailScreen.kt
+* Does the viewModel go as function parameter in a composable function? https://github.com/Spikeysanju/JetQuotes/blob/master/app/src/main/java/www/spikeysanju/jetquotes/view/details/DetailScreen.kt

 ### We learnning